-An elite medical agent of Clanspia Company who dresses in red and black.
-He became famous for the development of a new wonder drug, though there are rumours that he is involved in the trade of illegal medical technology, fuelled by his obsession with acquiring wealth and fame.
+An elite medical agent of Spirius Corporation who dresses in red and black.
+He became famous for the development of a new wonder drug, though there are rumors that he is involved in the trade of illegal medical technology, fueled by his obsession with acquiring wealth and fame.

 A returning character from Tales of Xillia.
-After losing to Jude during the events of Tales of Xillia, Ivar wandered aimlessly around Elympios until he was found by Bisley and offered a job as an agent for Clanspia Company.
+After losing to Jude during the events of Tales of Xillia, Ivar wandered aimlessly around Elympios until he was found by Bisley and offered a job as an agent for Spirius Corporation.

 "I will show you that there are things in this world that cannot be destroyed."

 One of the three Prime Spirits, the first three Spirits to ever have existed (along with Maxwell and Origin).
-He is the guardian of the Land of Canaan in the Human World, and involved with both the emergence of the parallel worlds and the powers of the Kresnik bloodline.
+He is the Great Spirit of Time and guardian of the Land of Canaan in the Human World, and involved with both the emergence of the parallel worlds and the powers of the Kresnik bloodline.